Premier League proven

 New stadium at Old Trafford is modelled after the United Trident, a tower that Ratcliffe described as 'Eiffel Tower of the north".
 A few critics have called the umbrella enveloping the stadium as a 'circus tent'.
 Every new design has always had critics including the world-renowned Eiffel Tower.
 United certainly needed to do something about the stadium urgently as no major improvements to Old Trafford were undertaken since 2006 and it is not even on the list of stadiums for the bid of Euro 2028 by football associations of England, Northern Ireland, Republic of Ireland, Scotland and Wales.

 Since 1965 installation of cantilever stands on three sides of Old Trafford, United led the introduction of latest and innovative devlopments in stadium improvements.
 The glass-fronted private boxes the first in English football, executive lounges of the 70's, catering business turning profitable, thought of each area of the stadium to be financially self-sufficient, acquisition of 20-acre area around Old Trafford, second tier on existing three stands that increased capacity to 76,000.
+United set the record of highest average season attendance record of 75,821 in 2006-07 season.
 Fans have every right to hold the club accountable so that it retains the standards it set.
 For almost two decades fans have got a raw deal and ticket prices have continued to rise in last two seasons.

 Denis Law: The King of Stretford End